MichaIng/DietPi-Docs/docs/software/ssh.md

 ### Access to the SSH server

-The SSH server can be connected directly from unix with the `ssh` command line program or other SSH client programms:
+The SSH server can be connected directly from Unix with the `ssh` command line program or other SSH client programs:

 - address = Your IP address (e.g.: *192.168.0.100*)
 - Port = *22*